William Spencer Anderson

 William Spencer Anderson (c.
 1832 - 27 September 1872) was an African American politician and explorer in Liberia.
 Originally a barber, Anderson emigrated to Liberia at the age of 20 and within five years had inherited a sugar plantation.
 He expanded the business and became the largest producer of sugar and coffee in Liberia.
-Entering politics with the True Whig Party Anderson was selected to be Speaker of the House of Representatives of Liberia, from 1869 to 1871.
+Entering politics with the True Whig Party, Anderson was selected to be Speaker of the House of Representatives of Liberia, from 1869 to 1871.
 He undertook an expedition to drive a road from Monrovia to Moussodougou in what is now Burkina Faso but he was forced to abandon the attempt.
 Returning to Monrovia, Anderson successfully negotiated a $500,000 loan for the government from British financiers.
 However he received criticism for the terms of the loan and was arrested.
-He was assassinated on 27 September 1872.
+He was assassinated outside a courthouse in Monrovia, on 27 September 1872.

 Early life

 Born free in Wilmington, Delaware in 1832, Anderson worked as a barber and belonged to the Protestant Episcopal Church.
 Anderson emigrated to Liberia in January 1853, at the age of 20, and inherited a large sugar plantation on the Saint Paul River in 1858.
 He expanded his estates and became the largest sugar and coffee producer in the country, traveling as far as Bopolu to seek laborers for his plantations.